egn12/BC_Childrens_Work/README.md

 **3. Churn (Retention Rates) Analysis (2016/17)**
    - EDA
    - Classification of individuals by rentention rates
-   - Deployment of model to Microsoft Azure
+   - Deployment of model to Microsoft Azure in order to predict rates for 2018

 **3. Visualizations**
   - Heatmap and Chloropleth for donation + demographic data accross BC ; blueprint for dashboard created using javascript + D3